Louisanity/QTSOC-WORKSHOP-2023/README.md

 The promising application for QML can be applied to Financial analysis, Fraud Detection and Imaging Processing etc with a higher performance than classical ML.

-When: November 17th (Thursday)
+When: November 6th (Monday)

-Where: Blackett 1004 / Virtual
+Where: RSM G20

 ![image.png](https://github.com/Louisanity/QTSOC-WORKSHOP-2022/blob/171e555805a7f45f1dd7998e8957864da5ebb980/QTSoc.png)